mattbnz/web-matt/content/w/2023-08-16-oncall-opportunity.md

 Despite the current reputation, on-call can and should be an activity that every software engineer participates in and finds some measure of fulfilment from.
 Similar to how [type 2 fun](#on-call-should-be-fun-of-the-type-2-kind) provides fulfilment after the fact even when not enjoyable in the moment.

-Many people I speak with still report that on-call in their teams today doesn't provide any fulfilment and is simply seen as a necessary duty that must be borne.
+I've spoken with many people who confirm that on-call in their teams today doesn't provide any fulfilment and is simply seen as a necessary duty that must be borne.
 Unsurprisingly given this mindset many teams struggle to find sufficient people to provide on-call coverage for their services.

 Let's consider how we might change that.